-In her role as Learning and Data Systems Manager, Sarah seeks to support a culture of learning; connect data and insights with decision-making; and support the strategic learning and evaluation needs for the Transitions Initiative through developmental evaluation for social innovation.
+In her role as Learning & Data Systems Manager, Sarah seeks to support a culture of learning; connect data and insights with decision-making; and support the strategic learning and evaluation needs for the Transitions Initiative through developmental evaluation for social innovation.
 Sarah hopes to shift away from extractive ways of traditional evaluation toward learning that embodies and supports regeneration, resilience, and interdependence.

 Sarah has 5 years of experience in event production and management, database management, and administrative management.
 Supporting the ecosystem in this way, she experiences joy in knowing that her work is part of a greater purpose and vision.
 Prior to working at MSC, Sarah worked as a fast food worker.
 In those difficult two years, Sarah learned the value of herself and the importance of seeing the humanity of others.